SWI-Prolog/swipl-devel/CMAKE.md

     cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr/local/swipl-git

-After `sudo make install`, SWI will be located in `/usr/local/swipl-git` and can be run as follows:
+After `sudo make install`, SWI will be located in `/usr/local/swipl-git`.
+Next adapt environment variables `SWI_HOME_DIR` and `LD_LIBRARY_PATH` to point to the new compiled and installed SWI system:

-    /usr/local/swipl-git/bin/swipl

-You may then want to set env variables `SWI_HOME_DIR` and `LD_LIBRARY_PATH` accordingly:

     export SWI_HOME_DIR=/usr/local/swipl-git/lib/swipl/
     export LD_LIBRARY_PATH=/usr/local/swipl-git/lib/swipl/lib/x86_64-linux/:$LD_LIBRARY_PATH

+Finally, you can run it:

+    /usr/local/swipl-git/bin/swipl

+_NOTE:_ if there is already an installed SWI (e.g., the one coming with a Linux distribution), running `swipl` will run the new installed system pointed by `SWI_HOME_DIR`.

 ## Customizing SWI-Prolog